Share

 "Member" means a Member of the St Vincent de Paul Society in Australia and National Councils twinned with Australia.

-“National Council representative” means the members of National Council and National Council volunteers, employees and contractors and, those persons who act as a representative of National Council (i.e. they are a person who is a member of a National Council Standing Committee, Advisory Committee or working group [including national networks convened by National Council]).
+“National Council representative” means the members of National Council and National Council volunteers, employees and contractors and, those persons who act as a representative of National Council (i.e. they are person who is a member of a National Council Standing Committee, Advisory Committee or working group [including national networks convened by National Council]).

 "National Council Responsible Officer" means the National Council President or the National Council Chief Executive Officer.